 Henry Cookson's photo of the POI in 2007 (Wikipedia).

-(10) This photo appears with the 1 January 2008 news article by the Norwegian-US Scientific Traverse noting their arrival at the POI.
+(10) This photo appears with the 1 January 2008 news article (archive site) by the Norwegian-US Scientific Traverse noting their arrival at the POI.

 (11) Soviet Geographical Explorations and Discoveries by N. A. Gvozdetsky.
 English translation by Anatoly Bratov, 1974.
 The section of the book which describes the Third SAE and the setup of the POI station can be found here.